 I currently teach Criminal law, Crime and Criminal Justice, Evidence and Immigration and Asylum law.
 I also have interests in prison law and human rights and have developed courses to reflect these interests.
 I contribute to courses on gender in the Law School and for the Part I in Women's Studies

-I am currently the Director of Undergraduate Studies for the LLB and associated degrees.
+I was the Director of Undergraduate Studies for the LLB and associated degrees until September 2015.

-The aims of my research to date have been to create bridges between academia and practice and to attempt to engage the legal community as a whole in a consideration of effective legal reform of the law on rape.
+The aims of my research to date have been to create bridges between academia and practice and to attempt to engage the legal community as a whole in a consideration of effective legal reform of the law.
 I feel that I am in a unique position to do this as I have considerable experience of the operation of the law in practice.
 I also try to introduce feminist perspectives into mainstream legal debate.
 In general, I am researching criminal justice issues, including defences and consent, and the application of human rights law to life sentence prisoners and Foreign National Prisoners.
 My research focuses on gender issues in Criminal and Immigration law such as fairness to women defendants in relation to criminal defences, the inclusion of women in Refugee Convention definitions, sexual history evidence, and the new approach to issues such as consent in sexual offences.
 I have also written about children in immigration detention and have participated in workshops on this area.
+My current research project focuses on the position of children in Refugee Law and whether a new approach is required to give effect to the Welfare Principle.
+I am also attempting to start up a network of Refugee law practitioners, third sector workers and academics in the North West

 Criminal law and Criminal Justice